 Injections are another option for TMJ pain relief, including corticosteroid injections into the joint.
 TMJ arthroscopy and modified condylotomy are two other procedures that can be used in rare circumstances.

-The fastest, least invasive ways to cure TMJ pain is to nurse it from home without the need of doctors and treatment.
+The fastest, least invasive ways to cure TMJ pain is to nurse it from home without the need of doctors and treatment.- Eat soft foods and steer clear of sticky or chewy foods.